inkognitro/oas-tszod-gen/README.md

 It uses the [safeParse](https://zod.dev/?id=safeparse) method for this task.

 > :bulb: In case of "multipart/form-data" requests, you either have the possibility to submit a FormData instance or
 > to submit a plain object which then is converted to FormData before sending it to the endpoint.
-In both cases,
-> either when sending or receiving a FormData instance, the ZodValidationRequestHandler does skip the validation.
-> It only validates the request and response bodies if they are in the format of a plain object.
+> The ZodValidationRequestHandler only validates plain object request bodies and skips validation for FormData instances.
+> This also applies to response bodies which usually come as FormData objects when the content-type header is set to
+> "multipart/form-data".

 ## Promises: `resolve` vs `reject`
 The provided `RequestHandler` implementations distinguish between "expected" and